nicolasbrouard/campsite-reservation/README.md

 Thanks to the table `BookingDate`, the logic is simple:
 - List all the dates between start and end dates -> list1
 - With the `BookingDateRepository`, find all dates between start and end -> list2
+- Remove all elements of list2 from list1.
-- Return list1 - list2.
+- Return list1.

 This logic is in the method `BookingService#getAvailabilities()` which is annotated with `@Transactional(readOnly = true)`.
 It is a readonly transaction because it does not modify the values.